Benson's Wild Animal Farm: History

 Benson died in September 1943, and the following year the property was purchased by a syndicate from Boston consisting of Boston Garden-Arena Corporation executives Raymond Lapham, Walter A. Brown, Charles I. Keene, and Harry G. Collier.
 The farm was managed by Collier, who had previously worked for Ringling Brothers and the Brockton Fair.
 The park was closed to the public during World War II and re-opened in 1945.
 Starting in the 1960s, it went into a period of decline in maintenance and attendance.
 It was sold in 1979 to Arthur Provencher, who reversed its decline for a while with an influx of money.
 However, the farm remained unprofitable.

 Toward the end of its existence as a zoo, it had a wide variety of animals, including trained lions, bears of several different species, llamas, a gorilla, elephants, monkeys, and many kinds of birds.
 With declining finances in the 1980s, the park added features to add family interest.
 After an unsuccessful association with outside investors, Provencher filed Chapter 11 bankruptcy in 1985.
 In 1987, he changed it to an amusement park, whose full name was "New England's Playworld Amusement Park and Zoo", notable for a huge statue of Mighty Mouse.
 This change failed to stem the decline, and the park went out of business at the end of the 1987 season.

 In April 2002, three buildings at Benson's were added to the New Hampshire State Register of Historic Places; the Bush Hill Road Barn, the Office and Kitchen, and the Hudson Center Railroad Station.
 The Hudson Center Railroad Station was moved to Benson's by the town of Hudson from its original location on Greeley Street.

 Colossus the Gorilla

 "Colossus", a 500 lb silverback who reportedly was one of the largest gorillas ever held in captivity, was a resident at Benson's Wild Animal Farm for approximately 20 years from the 1960s through 1987.
 Colossus, whose real name was Tony, once ran for president in the New Hampshire primary as a publicity stunt.
 He was included among serious candidates and past presidents on a collection of presidential primary trading cards authorized by the New Hampshire State Library, where he was listed as "Colossus G. Benson".
 Colossus moved to the Cincinnati Zoo in 1993, after spending some time at the Gulf Breeze Zoo in Florida.
+He was born on May 24, 1967 according to information on the front of his cage.
 He died April 11, 2006, at age 40, while under anesthesia during dental work.